 In my day, the decision whether we were gonna drill came out of the New Orleans office.
 It came to Houma, which was my district.
 And Houma would then get the surveyors out.
 They'd go out and start surveyin' the marsh and see exactly where the location is...'cause the geologist determined where they wanted to drill at.
 And then we'd mark it with flags.
 And then we'd get a dredge in, 'cause 90 percent of our wells were dredged.
 That's what's the ruination of all this marsh right now because all of it would be dredged.
-But we'd dredge a location and then we'd bring in a little pile driver, plain ole' pile driver, they'd drive the location.
+But we'd dredge a location and then we'd bring in a little pile driver, plain old pile driver, they'd drive the location.
 Then we'd put the rig on it and drill the well.
 Now, the Houma office would send engineers out to see the well logs, to see whether we justified settin' the casing, if we got a good enough well or not.
-And they would determine where we gonna perforate.
-We would perforate by their orders.
-The engineers from the Houma office would determine if the perforations should be at 10 thousand five hundred to 540 or whatever it is.
-And then we'd do that out in the field.
+And they would determine where we do that out in the field.
 We needed to use Schlumberger and Atlas.
 And they would do the perforating.
 And then we'd bring the well in and if the well came in good producin' then Houma would decide what we gonna pull it at.